jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

         mvn clean install wildfly:deploy

 4. This deploys `service/target/jboss-cluster-ha-singleton-service.jar` to the running instance of the first server.
-5. Since default socket binding port is `9999` and the second server runs at a port offset of `100`, you must pass port `10099` (9999 + 100) as an argument when you deploy to the second server.
+5. Since default socket binding port is `9999` and the second server runs at a port offset of `100`, you must pass port `10090` (9990 + 100) as an argument when you deploy to the second server.
 Type this command to deploy the archive to the second server.

-        mvn wildfly:deploy -Dwildfly.port=10099
+        mvn wildfly:deploy -Dwildfly.port=10090

     If the second server is on a different host, you must also pass an argument for the host name as follows:

-        mvn wildfly:deploy [-Dwildfly.hostname=OTHERHOST] -Dwildfly.port=10099
+        mvn wildfly:deploy [-Dwildfly.hostname=OTHERHOST] -Dwildfly.port=10090
     _Note: If you test with more than two servers, repeat the command, replacing the unique node name and unique port offset for each server._
 6. This deploys `service/target/jboss-cluster-ha-singleton-service.jar` to the running instance of the additional server.

 7. To verify the application deployed to each server instance, check the server logs.
 All instances should have the following message:

-        INFO  [org.jboss.as.clustering.singleton] (SingletonService lifecycle - 1) WFLYCLSV0003: <host> elected as the singleton provider of the jboss.quickstart.ejb.ha.singleton service
+        INFO  [org.wildfly.clustering.server] (remote-thread--p2-t1) WFLYCLSV0003: localhost elected as the singleton provider of the jboss.quickstart.ha.singleton.timer service

-   Only `EAP 1` will have this message:
+   Only `EAP7_HOME_1` will have this message:

-        INFO  [org.jboss.as.clustering.singleton] (SingletonService lifecycle - 1) WFLYCLSV0001: This node will now operate as the singleton provider of the jboss.quickstart.ejb.ha.singleton service
+        INFO  [org.wildfly.clustering.server] (ServerService Thread Pool -- 67) WFLYCLSV0001: This node will now operate as the singleton provider of the jboss.quickstart.ha.singleton.timer service
+1

 8. The timer on the started node will log a message every 10 seconds.
-If you stop the `EAP 1` server, you see messages in the `EAP 2` server console indicating it is now the singleton provider.
+If you stop the `EAP7_HOME_1` server, you see messages in the `EAP7_HOME_2` server console indicating it is now the singleton provider.

 9. If you prefer to use a special node, the election-policy can be used.
-   In the example, the node with the name `EAP 1` will be used as master, if it is available.
+   In the example, the node with the name `EAP7_HOME_1` will be used as master, if it is available.
    If it has failed or shutdown, any other node will be used.